MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_05_goals_and_scorecard.md

     (6) **End date**: 12/31/2023 (select from calendar, do not type)

-    >[!NOTE] **Note**: The automatic check-in process will not perform a check-in if the current date is outside of the Start and End date range.
+    **Note**: The automatic check-in process will not perform a check-in if the current date is outside of the Start and End date range.
 Wide World Importers chose 12/31/2022 to include the final calculation of 2022 as the first, or base, check-in value for the new goal

     ![image](./Images/Lab05/image10.svg)

-1. Under Progress tracker, enter Unit of measure – mtCO2e and Starting value - 900
+4. Under Progress tracker, enter Unit of measure – mtCO2e and Starting value - 900

    ![image](./Images/Lab05/image11.svg)

-3. Select Connect to data for Source of current value.
+5. Select Connect to data for Source of current value.
 Click on Set up connection.
 Enter the following details:

     1. Data source – **Emission**